Ichapore

-Ichapore or Ichhapur is a locality in North Barrackpur Municipality of North 24 Parganas district in the Indian state of West Bengal.
+Ichapur (also known as Ichhapur, Ishapore) is a neighbourhood in North Barrackpur of North 24 Parganas district in the Indian state of West Bengal.
 It is a part of the area covered by Kolkata Metropolitan Development Authority (KMDA).
-Ichhapur Defence Estate has two ordnance factories, the Rifle Factory Ishapore (RFI) and the Metal and Steel Factory (MSF) of the Ordnance Factories Board.

 Geography

 Location

 Ichapore is located at 22.81°N 88.37°E. It has an average elevation of 12 m.

 96% of the population of Barrackpore subdivision (partly presented in the map alongside) live in urban areas.
 In 2011, it had a density of population of 10,967 per km2 The subdivision has 16 municipalities and 24 census towns.

 For most of the cities/ towns information regarding density of population is available in the Infobox.
 Population data is not available for neighbourhoods.
 It is available for the entire municipal area and thereafter ward-wise.

 All places marked on the map are linked in the full-screen map.

 Ichapore is not identified in 2011 census as a separate location and may have been included in some other location.
 In the Map of Barrackpore I CD Block on page 365 of District Census Handbook, Ichapore railway station and the entire area around Ichhapur Defence Estate is included in North Barrackpur municipality.